20 Things to do in Hamburg, Germany (+ map): Best places to visit

 Did you know that the popular hamburger owes its name to Hamburg?
 I always thought it was just a coincidence, but in fact they used to bring minced meat in patties from the city.
 This is how the hamburger got its name.

-In this list, we’ll show you the places to see in Hamburg.
+In this list, we’ll show you the best places to visit in Hamburg.
 From the vast harbour and the warehouse district of Speicherstadt to the historic centre with its magnificent town hall.

 Some call Hamburg the most beautiful city in the world.
 I’ll leave that to everyone’s judgment.
 But the fact is that Hamburg is unique.
 With its brick Gothic, canals and bustling harbour, it is a city like no other in the world.

-To make it easier to create an itinerary, the places and sights to see in Hamburg are listed in order of their proximity to each other.
+To make it easier to create an itinerary, the things to do in Hamburg are listed in order of their proximity to each other.
 This gives you a rough idea of where to find what in Hamburg.

 There are plenty of interesting places to visit in Hamburg.
 But Speicherstadt is at the top of their game.
 This is exactly what makes Hamburg unique and famous throughout Europe.